 Fill in the Lead's Details

-Enter the lead’s First Name (required), and optionally their last name, email, phone number, and how they found your clinic (source).
+Enter the lead’s First Name (required), and optionally their last name, email, phone number, Campaign, and location.

 Convert a Lead to a Patient